-The Calling of Saint Matthew by James Tissot.
+The Calling of Saint Matthew by James Tissot. (full-resolution image of painting)

-The full-resolution painting and more details are available on the Brooklyn Museum website.
+More details are available on the Brooklyn Museum website.

 Additional Ordinary Time Reflections